Perception-Based Temporal Logic Planning in Uncertain Semantic Maps: Experimental Validation

-In this section, we examine the performance of Algorithm \ref{alg:RRT} with respect to the number $N$ of robots, and the number $M$ of static landmarks along with the effect of robot velocities (parameter $\tau$ in \eqref{eq:nonlinRbt}).
-The results are summarized in Tables \ref{tab:scale} and \ref{tab:scale2} for $\tau=0.1$ and $\tau=0.5$ seconds.
-Figure \ref{fig:maps_tables} shows the environment where the robots operate along with Gaussian distributions determining the initial semantic map $\ccalM(0)$.
-In all case studies, we assume that the set of classes is $\ccalC=\set{1,2,\dots,M}$, while the true class of each target is uncertain.
-In fact, the robots have access to a discrete distribution $d(0)$ over the labels that is designed by randomly selecting a probability within the range $[0.8,1]$ that a target has the correct label, and by randomly selecting probabilities for the remaining classes.
-The robots are responsible for accomplishing a search-and-rescue task captured by the following temporal logic formula.
+We have evaluated the performance of Algorithm \ref{alg:RRT} on two different initial semantic maps consisting of $M=15$ and $M=30$ landmarks illustrated in Figure \ref{fig:maps_tables}.
+Particularly, this figure shows the Gaussian distributions determining the initial semantic map $\ccalM(0)$ along with the known geometric structure.
+We assume that the set of classes is $\ccalC=\set{1,2,\dots,M}$, while the true class of each landmark is uncertain.
+In fact, the robots have access to a discrete distribution $d(0)$ over the labels that is designed by randomly selecting a probability within the range $[0.8,1]$ that a landmark has the correct label, and by randomly selecting probabilities for the remaining classes.

-where $\xi^i$ is a Boolean formula that is true if a specific group robots are within $r=0.2$ meters from a target with class $i$ with probability greater than $1-\delta=0.75$ (see \eqref{ap1}) while the uncertainty about the position of this landmark is less than $\delta=0.01$ (see \eqref{apS}).
-The Boolean formula $\xi^{\text{Exit}}$ is defined similarly; specifically, it requires \textit{all} robots to reach the exit location (landmark $11$) with the same probabilistic requirements, i.e., $\xi^{\text{Exit}}=\wedge_{j\in\ccalN}g(\bbp_j,\ell_{11}, 0.2, 0.8)$.
-Also, $\xi^{\text{hostile}}$ is true if any robot approaches within $r=1$ meter a static hostile unit (landmark $10$) with probability greater than $0.1$ that is patrolling the area.
-Finally, $\xi^{\text{obs}}$ is true if any robot hits an obstacle.
-Recall that the geometric structure of the environment is assumed to be known and, therefore, $\xi^{\text{obs}}$ is a Boolean formula defined over deterministic Boolean predicates as in \eqref{ap0}.

-In words, the specification in \eqref{eq:task0} requires (i) a group of robots to eventually visit hostage $1$ (see $\Diamond\xi^1$); (ii) sub-task (i) to never happen until a group of teams visit hostage $3$ (see $(\neg \xi_1 \ccalU \xi_3)$); (iii) a group of robots to eventually visit hostage $8$ (see $\Diamond\xi^8$); (iv) the hostages $2$, $6$, and $4$ to be eventually visited in this order by groups of robots; (v) all robots to always avoid the hostile landmark $10$ and obstacles (see $\square(\neg\xi^{\text{obs}})\wedge \square(\neg\xi^{\text{hostile}})$); (vi) all robots to eventually exit the building and remain there forever (see $\Diamond\square\xi^{\text{exit}}$).
-The sub-tasks (i)-(vi) should be satisfied according the uncertainty and probabilistic satisfaction guarantees discussed before.